vishalsachdev/athen-ai/README.md

 - Open the PR and click the Preview link under the first comment or in the Deployments box
 - Leave comments on the PR or click "Approve" if ready to merge

+Project name, repo, and Vercel deployment use the slug `athen-ai`.

-See  for the standardized PR format and  for who must approve.
+See your team's contribution guide for the standardized PR format and code owners for approvals.